evrone/inboxes/README.md

 5. Faye installation is finished.
 If you have any troubles, check the [example app](https://github.com/kirs/inboxes-app/)

-*While testing Inboxes with Faye, don't forget to run it: `rackup faye.ru -s thin -E production`*
+*While testing Inboxes with Faye, don't forget to run it: `rackup faye.ru -s thin -E production`* You can read more about Faye on it's [official page](http://faye.jcoglan.com/).

+### Hints

+1. If you want to add breadcrumbs to Inboxes pages, we recommend you to use [crummy gem](https://github.com/zachinglis/crummy).
+It allows to define breadcrumbs in views.

 ##Todo